paarthcodes/Test/README.md

 Rename oldbranchname to main - git branch -m oldbranchname main

-Create a new branch and switch the new branch you created - git checkout -b newbranchname
+Create a new branch and switch to the new branch you created - git checkout -b newbranchname

-If pushing to a branch instead of main use this command - git push -u origin newbranchname
+If pushing to a branch instead of main, use this command - git push -u origin newbranchname

 Switch between branches -